jonashdown/Blog/articles/how_to_guarantee_race_condtions_in_int_testing.md

 After some recent outages with Github, my team found that a particular repo had a large number of flaky integration tests, which where uncovered when the team did some minor maintenance and highlighted by the outages.

-On checking both the main branch and running the builds from developers machines, it became obvious that the flakiness was caused by race condtions within the test suites, as different tests where failing on each build run.
+On checking both the main branch and running the builds from developers machines, it became obvious that the flakiness was caused by race conditions within the test suites, as different tests where failing on each build run.

-### Some Defintions
+### Some Definitions

 Race conditions occur when several processes compete for a resource, and flaky tests are often a manifestation of that.

 The team's integration tests are automatically run on an environment like live (in this case an AWS account that has been set up to replicate the live environment) and exercise individual components in a larger microservice architecture.
-Typically they either write to data stores or trigger events and assert that the expected processing has taken place by interogating other stores or capturing events from the processing.
+Typically they either write to data stores or trigger events and assert that the expected processing has taken place by interrogating other stores or capturing events from the processing.

 e.g